 The printer is shipped with serial communication parameters set to 115200 bits per second, no parity, 8 data bits, and 1 stop bit (115200-N-8-1).
 This means that for proper communication, the PC's communication port must be set to these parameters.
 If a terminal program is not available, it is possible to send files to the printer using the DOS COPY (for example: C:\>COPY FILENAME COM1) command.
-When using DOS, it is a good idea to set the communications port up using the DOS MODE (for example: C:\>MODE COM1:9600,n,8,1,p) command before copying the files to the port.
+When using DOS, set the communications port up using the DOS MODE (for example: C:\>MODE

+COM1:115200,n,8,1,p) before copying the files to the port.
 Create a text file, enter "^D3" <CR> (carriage return) and save it as "D3.txt".
 Send the file to the printer by either using the DOS COPY (C:\>copy d3.txt com1) command or by using a terminal program.